 Redlining informed zoning.
 Zoning preserves most land for exclusionary, expensive, energy-inefficient homes getting bigger and bigger while housing the least people.
 Even in Seattle, our densest city, 75% of the land bans apartments.
 Zoning restricts where housing can go.
 It informs and gatekeeps which areas are for whom.

-There are also private house deeds through racially restrictive covenants, which the Federal Housing Association refused to enforce banning until 1950–decades after these deeds’ unconstitutional rulings.
+There are also private house deeds through racially restrictive covenants, which the Federal Housing Association refused to enforce banning until 1950—decades after ruling these deeds unconstitutional.
 Even now, banks still use predatory loans, like “subprime” loans, targeting people of color while quickly and dramatically increasing rates.

 Systemic racism also operates through school district borders, tied to the financial support of the foundationally-segregated housing inside their boundaries.
 This perpetuates wealth gaps and school disparities.

-It is abundantly clear, the ramifications of our past reverberate still.
+It is abundantly clear: the ramifications of our past reverberate still.
 A 2018 study showed how redlining still matches our socio-economic and racial segregation across neighborhoods.
 Nearly 75% of HOLC’s “high-risk” or “hazardous” areas are low-to-moderate income today.
 Meanwhile, 64% of the “hazardous” areas remain predominantly communities of color (this includes Asian American Pacific Islanders, or AAPI).
-In Seattle3, for example, a whopping 99.95% of the redlining-era’s “best” housing areas are moderate-to-upper income, while 98.41% of the “best”-rated housing areas remain white.
+In Seattle3, for example, a whopping 99.95% of the redlining-era’s “best” housing areas are moderate-to-upper income, while 98.41% of the those same areas remain white.
 The list goes on, and on, and on.
 Racism is in everything.
 It built everything.